Elastic Metal - Concepts

 Image

-An image is a file that contains the OS, application data, and any files that might be related to your applications.
-If you do not know yet which image you want to run on the Elastic Metal, you can order the server without a preinstalled image.
+If you do not know yet which image you want to run on the Elastic Metal, you can order a server without a preinstalled image.

 Public IP

-Public IP addresses are routed on the Internet.
-You can enter the public IP address of your Elastic Metal server into any browser connected to the Internet, and access content being served from that Elastic Metal.
-You can think of public IP addresses like postal addresses for buildings - they are unique, and tell the routers directing traffic through the Internet where to find a particular server.
+Public IP addresses are routed on the internet.
+You can enter the public IP address of your Elastic Metal server into any browser connected to the internet, and access content being served from that Elastic Metal.
+You can think of public IP addresses like postal addresses for buildings - they are unique, and tell the routers directing traffic through the internet where to find a particular server.

 Private Networks